DanielArnett/360-VJ/README.md

 change the plugin information and rename the resulting dll.

 There are some things to take note of, but hopefully the code and documentation are clear enough.

+##Credits
+Implementation by Lynn Jarvis leadedge@adam.com.au MacOSX port by Amaury Hazan amaury@billaboop.com
+The MacOSX port was supported by Coldcut/Ninja Tune as a contribution to the Visuals Community